 How long does the sedation last?

-The duration of sedation varies.
-Oral sedation may last a few hours, while IV sedation and general anaesthesia effects can last longer.
-Your dentist will provide specific details based on your sedation type.
+Duration varies by type.
+Oral sedation may last a few hours, whilst IV sedation and general anaesthesia can last longer.
+Your dentist will provide specific details.

 Can anyone undergo sedation for dental implants?

-Not everyone is suitable for sedation.
-Your dentist will evaluate your medical history and current health to determine if sedation is a safe option for you.
+Not everyone is suitable.
+Your dentist will evaluate your medical history and health before recommending the safest option.

 Are there any side effects of dental sedation?

 Common side effects include drowsiness, nausea, and temporary memory loss.
-Your dentist will discuss all potential risks and how to manage them.
+Your dentist will discuss all potential risks.

 Will I need someone to accompany me after sedation?